 Get visual!
 Looking at the same focal point together is a method of transforming unproductive conflict into productive discourse.
 It helps people to understand each other better, generate new ideas, and come to a consensus quicker.
 One big benefit of online meetings is that you can share your screen and all be looking at the same page.
-Whether explaining through drawing on Google Slides together, mapping and sharing ideas on Mural or writing out notes together on Google Docs - get as visual as possible and watch the ideas flow!
+Whether explaining through drawing on Google Slides together, mapping and sharing ideas on Miro or writing out notes together on Google Docs - get as visual as possible and watch the ideas flow!

 And get physical!
 Using our hands activates a different part of our brains than what is activated when we just watch and type on a screen.
 Just because you’re not in the same room doesn’t mean you can’t engage your motor skills.
 We’ve had several facilitators in our network lead creative exercises that require moving at your desk, dancing beside your desk, or creating objects from home and showing them online.
 Check out some of our favorite virtual exercises below!

 Virtual Team Building Exercises

 Picture yourself.
 For a quick, visual, and vocal warm-up, you can show a slide with a variety of inspiring pictures, then invite each participant to share which picture they feel represents them right now and why.
 If you have many people on the call, you can move them to breakout rooms and have them share in small groups, then come back as a large group and invite a few people to share with the large group.